vermiculus/magithub/README.md

 Magithub is a collection of interfaces to GitHub.

-Integrated into Magit workflows, Magithub allows very easy, very basic GitHub repository management.
+Integrated into [Magit][magit] workflows, Magithub allows very easy, very basic GitHub repository management.
 Supported actions from the status buffer include:

  - pushing brand-new local repositories up to GitHub (`@ c`)
  - creating forks of existing repositories (`@ f`)